 If you were to design a new restaurant, what would it be?

 Perhaps redefining Chinese cuisine.
 I think people would be interested to see André cook Chinese.

 Speaking about the octo-philosophy, what inspired you to create this very inspiring book?

 Octo-philosophy is like a core message that encapsulates the philosophy of a chef.
 Every chef has his own style and purpose in creating a dish.
 These are the elements that I relate to each time I create a dish.
 These eight words represent my core values - everything that I create would capture the essence of these fundamentals.

 You’re a busy man.
-When you’re not travelling, you’ll be hitting the pots and pans in your restaurant.
+When you’re not travelling, you’d be hitting the pots and pans in your restaurant.
 Where do you find time to pause and how do you find your inspirations?

 I don’t pause.
 I enjoy being busy and I try to do as much as I can.
 Maybe one day, I would say I have done everything and now I want to stop and enjoy life a little bit.
 I also believe inspirations should come naturally.
 It is a reflection from your experience.
 Inspiration is also drawn from your practice.
 The more you practise, the more you know how to work with a certain product.
 For me, it is also about finding better solutions to work on the best ways to use the produce.